 If you are not the artist, you can only see the total play counts or total streams of songs that are listed in the “Popular” section.
 Total play counts can not be found anywhere else unless you are the artist and have access to the Spotify For Artists dashboard.

-For a more detailed, step-by-step approach to both methods, simply read on, my friend! 🙂
+For a more detailed, step-by-step approach to both methods, simply read on, my friend!:)

 How To See Play Counts On Spotify

-- Listener profiles are the either free or paid versions of Spotify you use to listen to and discover music on the Spotify app or web browser.
+- Listener profiles are either free or paid versions of Spotify you use to listen to and discover music on the Spotify app or web browser.

 - Artist profiles are the profiles you use to manage your songs and view your stats when you distribute and release music on to Spotify.